apache/incubator-kie-kogito-runtimes/README.md

     * We don't expect you to check this manually:
     The victims enforcer plugin will automatically fail the build if a known bad dependency is used.

+* **The sources are publicly available**

+    * We may need to rebuild the dependency from sources ourselves in future.
+This may be in the rare case when the dependency is no longer maintained, but we need to fix a specific CVE there.
+The other reason is that productisation needs to be able to easily rebuild the dependency internally.

+    * Make sure the dependency's pom.xml contains link to the source repository (`scm` tag).

+* The dependency needs to use **reasonable build system**

+    * Since we may need to rebuild the dependency from sources, we also need to make sure it is easily buildable.
+      Maven or Gradle are acceptable as build systems.

 Any dependency used in any KIE project should fulfill these soft requirements: